uzborg950/music-collabify/README.md

 ### WIP Demo
 The following provides a brief look into the evolution of the product.
-These demos are expected to change frequently and would often won't be a true representation of the final feature set.
+These demos are expected to change frequently and often won't be a true representation of the final feature set.
 ![music tracks](https://github.com/uzborg950/music-collabify/assets/16350367/35434b14-f1b0-466b-81ab-920801293c1f)